henrik7264/PY_Actors/README.md

 ```

 Observe that there are some name clashes here.
 The Timer class with we introduced in the previous chapter
-collides with the Timer class of the Statemachine.
+collides with the Transition Timer class.
 They are two distinct class with almost the same functionality,
 but one is a Transition to be used together with a Statemachine.
 The other is just a normal timer object.

 #### Creating a Transition